Jamcre/bluetti-esp32-bridge/README.md

 Insert the SD card into the CYD.

-Ensure the RTC is being provided via NTP (us the code in the hub folder)
+Ensure the RTC is being provided via NTP (use the code in the hub folder)

 ## Software Setup
 ### Sensor Node